Mayor's Office of Housing

 General Obligation Bonds

-In the FY17-18 Capital Spending Plan, Mayor Barry has proposed allocating $25M in general obligation bond funds to acquire and rehabilitate existing multi-family rental units, as well as adaptively reusing buildings and developing housing on Metro-owned properties.
+In the FY17-18 Capital Spending Plan, the Mayor and Metro Council allocated $25M in general obligation bond funds to acquire and rehabilitate existing multi-family rental units, as well as adaptively reusing buildings and developing housing on Metro-owned properties.

 The Mayor’s Office of Housing works closely with the Metropolitan Homelessness Commission; Metro’s planning and coordinating entity that brings advocates, nonprofit organizations, for-profit business leaders, government agencies, and the general public together to collaborate on solutions of homelessness in Nashville.
 The Metropolitan Homelessness Commission launched How's Nashville.